jenbeltran/fs1000-individual-final-project/README.md

 ### Due Class 3 (30% of final grade)
 1. User Stories (at least one for your main users and one for Admins)
-2. Figma design of the main page of your app for desktop and mobile
+2. Figma design of the main page of your app for desktop tablet and phone
    - Example: If I'm building a cat adoption website, the main page is the page where I can see all the cats that users can adopt